Euro area benchmark Bund yield close to 11-week high ahead of US data | Business

 January's U.S. Consumer Price Index (CPI) is due later on Tuesday, and the Producer Price Index is scheduled to be released on Friday.
 Other data late in the week include retail sales and the University of Michigan consumer survey.
 "The slow progress in year-on-year rates and the month-on-month dynamics for (U.S.) core inflation still above target is unlikely to provide lasting relief for the market," said Michael Leister, head of interest rates at Commerzbank.

 Bond prices move inversely with yields.
-The Italian government bond 10-year yield -- the benchmark for the euro area's periphery -- was up one bp at 3.92%.
-The gap between Italian and German 10-year yields was at 154.5 bps.
+The Italian government bond 10-year yield -- the benchmark for the euro area's periphery -- was down 3 bps at 3.88%.
+The gap between Italian and German 10-year yields was at 152 bps.
 It hit 160.3 bps early this month, its widest level since Jan.
 18.

 Bond prices of highly indebted countries have recently benefited from expectations of quick monetary easing and the ECB's gradual wind-down of the Pandemic Emergency Purchase Programme (PEPP) reinvestments announced in December.